 Marie completed a bachelor degree specialising in genetics at the University of New South Wales in 2011, graduating with first class honours and a University Medal.
 She was awarded a PhD for her research into the effect of genetic variation at the immunoglobulin gene loci on biases in the generation of the human primary antibody repertoire.
 Apart from her strong background in antibody research, Marie has experience in bioinformatics, high-throughput sequencing, and a range of analytical techniques including fluorescence-activated cell sorting, RT-qPCR, SDS-PAGE, liquid chromatography and mass spectrometry.
 Marie’s work has been published in several peer-reviewed journals and she has presented at a number of local and international conferences.
 She also has experience designing and teaching courses at the University of New South Wales in Biotechnology, Immunology, Genetics, Microbiology, Biochemistry, Molecular Biology and in the Medicine program.

-Australian and New Zealand Patent Attorney and an Australian Trade Mark
+Marie is a Registered Australian and New Zealand Patent Attorney and Australian Trade Mark Attorney.